tekknolagi/tekknolagi.github.com/_posts/2018-12-21-bytecode-interpreters.md

         return stack[-1]
 ```

-Remember that instruction equality is just on the opcode, not the argument,
-since we defined our own `__eq__` on `Instruction`.
-Also note, since it will
-come in handy later, that `eval` returns the value on the top of the stack.
+Note, since it will come in handy later, that `eval` returns the value on the
-This is the beginning of our calling convention, which we'll flesh out more as
+top of the stack.
+This is the beginning of our calling convention, which we'll
-the post continues.
-Let's see if this whole thing works, end to end.
+flesh out more as the post continues.
+Let's see if this whole thing works, end
+to end.

 ```python
 assert eval(compile(5)) == 5